-The salient feature of Gadwal sarees is that its body constitutes of fine cotton, and the borders and the pallu (the tail-edge of the sari) made of pure silk.
+The salient feature of Gadwal sarees is that its body constitutes of fine cotton and the borders and the pallu or the tail-edge of the saree is made of pure silk.
 The best part of a Gadwal saree is that it can be folded to match the size of a match box without ruining any part of the saree.